Classes

 What can computation add to human communication?
 Creating computer applications, instead of just using them, will give you a deeper understanding of the essential possibilities of computation.
 The course focuses on the fundamentals of programming the computer (variables, conditionals, iteration, functions, and objects) and then touches on some more advanced techniques such as text parsing, image processing, networking, computer vision, and serial communication.
 The Java-based ‘Processing’ programming environment is the primary vehicle for the class, however at the end of the semester, the course offers a peek behind the Processing curtain and directly into Java.
 The course is designed for computer programming novices.
 Although experienced coders can waive this class, some programmers use ICM to acclimatize to the ITP approach and for the opportunity play further with their project ideas.
 Weekly assignments are required throughout semester.
 The end of the semester is spent developing an idea for a final project and implementing it using computer programming.

-Frame By Frame: Creation and Manipulation of the Moving Image - Taught Fall 2008 and Fall 2009 at NYU/ITP
+Frame By Frame: Creation and Manipulation of the Moving Image – Taught Fall 2008, Fall 2009, and Fall 2010 at NYU/ITP

 Thanks to modern day computers and software, we now have a very high degree of control over digital images and video.
 Non-Linear editors allow us to easily assemble sequential images on the frame level while image manipulation programs give us the power to change images on the pixel level.
 By using techniques from animation, special effects, video editing, and programming, we break images apart and reassemble them into new moving imagery.
 Our primary tool is Adobe After Effects but we also explore the algorithms behind image manipulation so that students might integrate the techniques into their own code.
 Student’s assignments can either be pre-rendered animation, or real- time/ interactive animation.
 Grades are based on weekly assignments, a midterm project, and a final project.
 Class participation and discussion are also required.
 No previous knowledge of After Effects is necessary, but students should be relatively comfortable with Photoshop.
 Experience with non- linear editing is a plus, but not required.
 Students must have completed either one animation class, or one post-ICM programming class